0xMordecai/K8s/Installing_Kubernetes_(Minikube_and_KinD)/install-minikube/readme.md

     docker context ls
 ```

-set Docker context to `default` to avoid problems running minikube
+We will set Docker context to `default` to avoid problems running minikube